sal55/pcl/README.md

 ### Generating 'Linear  C'

-This is unlikely to be done, but I have experimented with it and it would probably work.That is, each IL instruction translates to a C statement, which the VM stack represented by a set of C locals.
+This is something that was once considered and was experimented with.
+Each IL instruction translates to a C statement, with the VM stack represented by a set of C local variables.

 The trouble is that the C generated is terrible with lots of redundant assignments, so that it *needs* an optimising compiler to clean up the mess.

-It probably won't be done because one of the reasons for creating PCL was to avoid having to use intermediate C.
+It is unlikely to be done as one of the reasons for creating PCL was to avoid having to use intermediate C. Probably it is easier to generate structured C from an AST than linear C from an IL.

 ### The PCL Runtime

-PCL, when turned into native code, mostly generates inline code.
-Exceptions include calls to external libraries; for example `a ** b` when `a, b` are floats will generate a call to C's `pow` function.
-But when `a, b` are integers, then inline code is too sprawling; it needs to use a function.
+The job of a PCL backend is to turn each instruction into inline native code.
+But sometimes the task is too complex to do inline.

-Where doesn't that come from however?
-It's the responsibility of the PCL backend, but there is no provision for such support functions.
-I don't want to add a discrete library which then becomes a dependency (eg. a DLL that accompanies to the generate program binary).
+Some ops result in a call to an external library (eg. to do `power r64`), but sometimes a local function is needed (eg. for `power i64`).

-I currently use a workaround.
-The routine for integer `**` is part of M7's runtime and is part of the library when apps are compiled, so it will exist as PCL.
-The native backend reaches back across PCL and asks the host for a reference.
-For the C compiler, so an operator doesn't exist.
+I don't have a general solution for this right now.
+A workaround used in the M7 compiler is for the backend to request the front end for a reference to a suitable function (eg. `m$power_i64` is part of the M7 compiler's standard library).

-I don't have a solution yet, but when will be needed for other kinds of support, for example for 128-bit arithmetic.
-While I'd rule out have a textual input format for PCL, I may rethink that.
-A crude syntax for representing PCL (not as an output for a front-end, may suffice to describe the small number of routines that may be needed.
+Synthesising such code through function calls is not practical (`m$power_i64` is 50 PCL instructions for example).
+So I might introduce a limited form of textual PCL; those 50 lines are represented by a table of 50 strings, or possibly it will embed a small text file, and a mini parser turns that into internal PCL using the same API the front-end uses.

 ### Backend Optimisations